Truc4p/derma-mind/docs/PROJECT_DOCUMENTATION_PART5.md

 2. **AI Consultation**
    ```
    As a user,
-   I want to chat with an AI dermatologist,
+   I want to chat with an AI dermatology expert,
    So that I can get expert skincare advice.

    Acceptance Criteria: